 Test kits and dip strips are available for do-it-yourself copper testing outside of a laboratory environment.
 These can be difficult to use due to the need for color matching, and may not provide accurate and reliable copper measurement.

 To determine the concentration of copper in a private drinking water supply, water must be tested by laboratory analysis, and specific sampling procedures must be used.
-Carefully follow all directions provided by the laboratory and use provided containers when collecting water.
+Individuals should carefully follow all directions provided by the laboratory and use provided containers when collecting water.

 In general, when water is stagnant and in contact with copper pipes, it will continue to dissolve copper.
 For this reason, the highest copper concentration in drinking water will result from water that has sat motionless in the plumbing system in contact with copper-containing components for an extended period of time (e.g., several hours or overnight).
 To evaluate the household’s or building’s highest copper concentration, collect a sample after water has sat motionless in the plumbing system for at least six hours.
 This is sometimes called a “first-draw” sample.